Retail Sales Assistant

 Retail sales assistants usually earn

-Pay for retail sales assistants varies depending on experience and the organisation they work for.
+Pay for retail sales assistants varies depending on experience and the company they work for.

-- New retail sales assistants usually earn the minimum wage.
+- Entry-level sales assistants usually start on minimum wage.

 What you will do

 Retail sales assistants may do some or all of the following:

 - greet customers and help them choose products

 - advise customers how to use and care for products